pomke/fickle/README.md

   <img src="https://github.com/pomke/fickle/blob/master/docs/fickle.png?raw=true" alt="Fickle Logo"/>
 </p>

-# An object with multiple observer contexts.
+# Fickle objects, with multiple observer contexts.

-Fickle is intended for situations where there are multiple contexts for receiving notifications about changes, with different requirements such as time-base batch processing and verification of recipt.
+Fickle is intended for situations where there are multiple contexts for receiving notifications about changes, with different requirements such as time-base batch processing, verification of recipt and different change-set formats.

+Fickle has three simple concepts, models, contexts and formatters.

+Fickle objects uses the same dot-path notation and getter/setter API as [object-path](https://github.com/mariocasciaro/object-path) which it uses internally.

 ````javascript